-When the case returned to the Supreme Court three years later, the Court voted to overturn Nevada v.
+When the case returned to the Supreme Court three years later, the Court voted to overrule Nevada v.
 Hall by a vote of five-to-four.
 Holding that states are immune from private suits brought in another state's courts even though "no constitutional provision explicitly grants that immunity," Justice Thomas' opinion for the majority quoted Alden v.
-Maine's observation that "the Constitution was understood ... to preserve the States' traditional immunity from private suits'" and concluded that "[i]nterstate sovereign immunity is ... integral to the structure of the Constitution."
+Maine's observation that "the Constitution was understood ... to preserve the States' traditional immunity from private suits" and concluded that "[i]nterstate sovereign immunity is ... integral to the structure of the Constitution."
 Franchise Tax Board v.
 Hyatt, 139 S. Ct.
 1485 (2019) (quoting Alden v.
 Maine, 527 U.S. 706, 724 (1999)).

 In Torres v.
 Texas Department of Public Safety, 142 S. Ct.
 2455 (2022), the Court held that Congress does have the power to authorize suits against nonconsenting states pursuant to its Article I War Powers, Art.
 I, § 8, cls.
 1, 12-13.
 The Court therefore upheld a provision in the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) that gives veterans the right to sue their employers, including state and local governments, to collect damages for discrimination on the basis of military service.
 The majority relied on its holding in PennEast Pipeline Co., LLC v.
 New Jersey, 141 S. Ct.
 2244 (2021), that, because the eminent domain power given the Federal Government by the Fifth Amendment's Takings Clause "is 'complete in itself," the states "consented to the exercise of that power - in its entirety - in the plan of the Convention" and therefore "have no [sovereign] immunity left to waive or abrogate when it comes to condemnation suits by the Federal Government and its delegatees."
 Similarly, the Court reasoned in Torres, when the states ratified the Constitution, they "implicitly agreed that their sovereignty would yield to federal policy to build and keep a national military" and therefore "sacrifice[d] their sovereign immunity for the good of the common defense."
-For criticism of the Court's "novel ... implied 'structural waiver" theory on the ground that it "misunderstands the plan of the Convention," see Anthony J. Bellia Jr. & Bradford R. Clark, State Sovereign Immunity and the New Structuralism, 65 WM. & MARY L. REV. (forthcoming 2024).
+For criticism of the Court's "novel ... implied 'structural waiver" theory on the ground that it is "inconsistent with the original public meaning of the Constitution," see Anthony J. Bellia Jr. & Bradford R. Clark, State Sovereign Immunity and the New Purposivism, 65 WM. & MARY L. REV. 485 (2024).
+See also Ernest A. Young, State Sovereign Immunity After the Revolution, 102 TEX.
+L. REV. ONLINE 697 (2024) (arguing that "plan-of-the-Convention waiver is, in both principle and effect, virtually indistinguishable from the sort of legislative abrogation that the Court rejected in Seminole Tribe").